offbynull/coroutines/README.md

 ### [Unreleased][unreleased]
 - ADDED: Major performance improvement: Deferred operand stack and local variable table loading.
 As a by product, code had to be refactored to be more modular / maintainable.
+- FIXED: Missing serialization UID in CoroutineException.
+- CHANGED: Upgraded all serialization UIDs due to removal of internal removePending() method.

 ### [1.0.4] - 2015-04-20
 - FIXED: Proper handling of caught exceptions -- pending method states are now being properly rolled back on exception